 Who should have the BCG vaccine?

 The BCG vaccine (which stands for Bacillus Calmette-Guérin vaccine) protects against TB.
-It’s not given as part of the routine NHS childhood vaccination schedule unless a baby is thought to have an increased risk of coming into contact with TB.
+It’s not given as part of the routine NHS childhood vaccination schedule except in high risk areas when a baby is thought to have an increased risk of coming into contact with TB.

-This includes all babies born in some areas of inner-city London where TB rates are higher than in the rest of the country.
+This includes all babies born in some areas of inner-city London (and including Brent and Harrow) where TB rates are higher than in the rest of the country.

 BCG vaccination may also be recommended for older children who have an increased risk of developing TB, such as: